Post date:2023-12-24

 Itinerary:Chiang Kai-shek Memorial Hall.—Aiguo E. Rd-Bridal Dress Street—National Taiwan Museum: Nanmen Park—Taipei City Wall-South Gate (Lizheng Gate)—Tobacco and Liquor Monopoly Bureau—General Sun Li-jen Residence(Mini Cultural Trip Culture Sites)—Guling Street Avant-Garde Theater—Postal Museum (main building)—National 228 Memorial Museum—National Taiwan Arts Education Center—Taipei Botanical Garden (Guest House of Imperial Envoys)—Sun Yun-Suan Memorial Museum—South Airport Night Market

-Moreover, the National Taiwan Arts Education Center, a member of the Nanhai Academy, stands as Taiwan’s inaugural public art gallery.
-It is also the sole government agency prioritizing "art education" as its central focus.
-Adjacent to this center is the Taipei Botanical Garden, once an essential site for studying plants during Japan's colonial period.
-It continues to preserve plant species introduced from Taiwan, Japan, mainland China, and Southeast Asia for research and experimentation.
-Presently, the Taipei Botanical Garden houses over 2000 plant species, displaying immense diversity and quantity.The nearby Guest House of Imperial Envoys and Sun Yun-Suan Memorial Museum serve as witnesses to Taiwan’s historical narrative and economic evolution.
+The adjacent Taipei Botanical Garden was an essential plant research site during the Japanese colonial period.
+It continues to preserve experimental plant species introduced from Taiwan, Japan, mainland China, and Southeast Asia back then.
+Presently, the Taipei Botanical Garden houses over 2,000 plant species, displaying both rich variety and impressive quantity.The nearby Guest House of Imperial Envoys and Sun Yun-Suan Memorial Museum serve as witnesses to Taiwan’s historical narrative and economic evolution.

-Moreover, the National Taiwan Arts Education Center, a member of the Nanhai Academy, stands as Taiwan’s inaugural public art gallery.
-It is also the sole government agency prioritizing "art education" as its central focus.
-Adjacent to this center is the Taipei Botanical Garden, once an essential site for studying plants during Japan's colonial period.
-It continues to preserve plant species introduced from Taiwan, Japan, mainland China, and Southeast Asia for research and experimentation.
-Presently, the Taipei Botanical Garden houses over 2000 plant species, displaying immense diversity and quantity.The nearby Guest House of Imperial Envoys and Sun Yun-Suan Memorial Museum serve as witnesses to Taiwan’s historical narrative and economic evolution.
+The adjacent Taipei Botanical Garden was an essential plant research site during the Japanese colonial period.
+It continues to preserve experimental plant species introduced from Taiwan, Japan, mainland China, and Southeast Asia back then.
+Presently, the Taipei Botanical Garden houses over 2,000 plant species, displaying both rich variety and impressive quantity.The nearby Guest House of Imperial Envoys and Sun Yun-Suan Memorial Museum serve as witnesses to Taiwan’s historical narrative and economic evolution.

 - Day 1